how avocado oil benefits hair

 4 Ways to Use Avocado Oil in Your Hair

+The best avocado oil for hair is going to be pure unfiltered cold-pressed oil.
+The same kind you’d cook with or drizzle on salads.
 The four ways I suggest you use avocado oil in your hair for maximum benefit are:

 Avocado Oil Pre-Poo Treatment

 A pre-poo is an oil-based treatment used to help safeguard your hair from the surfactants in your shampoo plus all the agitation your hair will endure on wash day.
-It’s meant to provide extra protection to it will come out soft and moisturized after your wash day by helping to coat your strands in moisture making it easier to detangle.
+It’s meant to provide extra protection so it will come out soft and moisturized after your wash day by helping to coat your strands in moisture making it easier to detangle.

 To use avocado oil as a pre-poo, simply apply enough oil to your strands to coat it all and wrap it up in a plastic cap.
 You can leave avocado oil on your hair overnight or at least for an hour before you plan to wash it.
-This is also a good step to add any essential oils to your avocado oil to boost growth or other benefits.
+This is also a good step to add essential oils to your avocado oil to boost growth or other benefits.

 Avocado Hot Oil Treatment